less/old-lesscss.org/templates/pages/doc.md

 --------

-Sometimes you might need to output a CSS value which is either not valid CSS syntax, or uses propriatery syntax which LESS doesn't recognize.
+Sometimes you might need to output a CSS value which is either not valid CSS syntax, or uses proprietary syntax which LESS doesn't recognize.

 You can use the `e()` function for that, which takes a string as parameter.
 Here's an example: